nancchan/saas-customer-onboarding-business-systems/incidents/incident_002_duplicate_customer_records.md

 This scenario demonstrates how a data-quality issue can affect downstream systems and reporting.

-**Raw Data → Data Quality Review → Duplicate Identification → Cleaning → CRM Processing**
+**Raw Data → Data Quality Review → Duplicate Identification → Cleaning → CRM Processing → Validation**